 Will I need an electrician?

-Most customers install their RPS systems themselves.
-We give you all the information in the easy-to-follow manual that you need to do so.
+Over 90% of our customers install their RPS systems themselves.
+We give you all the information in a full color easy-to-follow manual that you need to do so.
 While you will be working with electricity, it is all DC current like your car or truck, so it’s far lower voltage than your household outlets.
 It’s still important that you take the safety precautions outlined in our manuals.
-If you have a more complex system or you’re unsure of any steps, you can talk to our electrical engineer Mike and make sure your system wiring diagram makes sense before hooking it up.
+If you have a more complex system or you’re unsure of any steps, you can talk to our engineers in advance as part of our Water Assurance program.

 What maintenance schedule do you recommend?

 Every 3-6 months we recommend wiping down the surface of your solar panels, more often if you’re in a dusty area.
 That can lead to 5% to 10% more water, especially if the birds like the panels.
 Every 5-7 years we recommend replacing the helical pumping mechanism if flow rates show any decrease.
 We include a spare pumping mechanism for free for this purpose and cover these replacements for the lifetime of your pump!
 If you’d like to get a little more efficiency out of your panels, you can read on our mounting page how to adjust the angle of your panels to maximize output based on the season and latitude.

 RPS has become USA’s most trusted name in solar water pumping with pumps installed in all US states, we remain steadfast in our commitment to every customer and the humans, plants and animals our pumps serve.